League of Legends divides its Ranked play into yearly seasons to help you track your Ranked journey and regularly reward your efforts.

 While proving yourself on the Ranked ladder is its own reward, you'll also be granted prizes along the way and, depending on how high you climb, at the end of the season.

-Ranked Regalia—the rewards you earn throughout a season—comes in three flavors: Armor, Banners, and loading screen updates.
+Ranked Regalia—the visual representation of the ranks you earn throughout a season—comes in two flavors: Crests and loading screen borders.

-Armor displays your current rank and appears in your profile, the loading screen, and as an optional replacement for your Summoner icon in pre-game lobbies.
-There's a crown atop each armor display, which denotes your current division.
+Crests display your current rank and appear on your profile, the loading screen, and as an optional border to your Summoner icon in the pre-game lobby.

 Loading screen borders display your current rank for the queue you're in (in normals, this is your highest Summoner's Rift rank).
 You'll also be able to click players in the loading screen to see more information about their ranked status and champion mastery.